 별말씀을요 [byeol-mal-sseu-meu-ryo] is another way to say ‘you’re welcome’ in Korean.
 It has a similar meaning to ‘don’t mention it’.
 Compared to the other expressions, 별말씀을요 is a little more polite.

 Thanks for reading.
 I hope you found this lesson on ‘you’re welcome’ in Korean useful.
-Before you go, don’t forget to check out our free resources for learning Korean, including Korean lessons, Korean vocabulary lists, and Korean quizzes.
+Before you go, don’t forget to check out our other free lessons on useful Korean Phrases.